Susana is a mother of three and has a background in psychology and counseling.

 8. My rape is personally devastating.

 This should be obvious, but maybe it's hard to empathise with if you've never been through it.
 It's hard to describe in words how crushed I was by being raped.
 I felt obliterated, psychologically and emotionally, not just for weeks or months, but for years and years.

 In the long term I suffered with major depressive episodes, PTSD, anxiety, panic attacks, and an inability to trust even those closest to me.
 Because all of the most serious assaults I endured were committed by people I knew extremely well - one was a partner and two were by very close friends - I shut myself off from everyone.
 How do I know who to trust? was a question that lived inside every cell of my body at all times.
 The loneliness that ensued almost drove me to suicide.

 It'll come as no surprise that every single part of my life suffered.

 Strength in Numbers

-These 8 reasons are why I completely understand why the women Harvey Weinstein is accused of assaulting haven't come forward until now.
+These 8 reasons are why I completely understand why the women Harvey Weinstein is accused of assaulting didn't come forward until long after they were assaulted.
 It's simply easier to be brave when you're one of many.
 When other women report the same or similar experience with the same person it gives you hope that you'll be believed.
 It gives you a feeling that you're not in this on your own.
 That other people understand.
 That finally there may be some recourse for the crime that was committed to you.